Frederico-F-Martins/Frederico-F-Martins/README.md

 - 👋 Hi, I’m **@Frederico-F-Martins**

-     A :computer: Computational Chemistry :boom: PhD student interested in making people's lifes better & more comfortable.
+     A :computer: Computational Chemistry :boom: Postdoc interested in making people's lifes better & more comfortable.

-- 🌱 Currently a novice, so would appreciate any tips & tricks.
+- 🌱 Coding is my part-time job, so feedback is appreciated.

      I’m looking to collaborate on all things chemistry and coding :bowtie: